José Alexander Cora

 - Born October 18, 1975 in Caguas, P.R.

-Infielder Alex Cora is the younger brother of former big league player and current coach Joey Cora.
-He was drafted by the Minnesota Twins in the 12th round (345th overall) of the 1993 amateur draft, but did not sign.
-He was drafted again by the Los Angeles Dodgers in the 3rd round (88th overall) of the 1996 amateur draft.
-Among all players drafted in that round, Cora has appeared in more major league games than any of them.
-He made the All-Tournament Team in the 1995 College World Series and in the 1996 College World Series.
+Alex was originally drafted by the Minnesota Twins in the 12th round (345th overall) in the 1993 amateur draft, but did not sign.
+After shining at the University of Miami, earning All-Tournament Team honors in the 1995 and 1996 College World Series, he was drafted again by the Los Angeles Dodgers in the 3rd round (88th overall) of the 1996 amateur draft.
+Among all players drafted in that round, Cora appeared in more major league games than any of them.

 |Boston Red Sox Manager